DentonJC/cobs/README.md

 Use cobs/config.ini to configure the models.
 - rparams for basic configuration
 - gparams for randomized search configuration

+KNOWN BUG in Parallel: need to restart script after using keras model in experiments table.

 ## Table of Contents
 1. [Install](#install)